The 6th Day: Box office

 The film opened at #4 behind How the Grinch Stole Christmas, Charlie's Angels and Rugrats in Paris: The Movie, grossing $13 million in its opening weekend.
-It eventually grossed $57 million in North America (including Mexico)and $96 million worldwide, while Variety reports $116 million.
-Actually The film grossed $126.3 million (worldwide) on its first release and $18 million on its re--release increasing the total to $144.3 million.
+It eventually grossed $57 million in North America (including Mexico) and $96 million worldwide, while Variety reports $116 million.
+The film grossed $126.3 million (worldwide) on its first release and $18 million on its re--release increasing the total to $144.3 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 40% based on reviews from 117 critics, with a rating of 5.9/10.
+On Rotten Tomatoes, the film has an approval rating of 40% based on reviews from 117 critics, with a rating of 5.9/10.
 The site's consensus reads: "This offering from Arnold Schwarzenegger contains an intriguing, disturbing premise, but the film's execution is too routine and formulaic to make good use of it."
-On Metacritic the film has a score of 49 out of 100 based on reviews from 30 critics.
+On Metacritic, the film has a score of 49 out of 100 based on reviews from 30 critics.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave The 6th Day three out of four stars, remarking that it is not in the same league as Total Recall and Terminator 2: Judgment Day, but that it nevertheless qualifies as a serious science fiction film.
 He also found problems with the cloning as depicted in the film, saying that "[his] problem with both processes is that while the resulting clone ... might know everything I know ...
 I myself would still be over here in the old container."
 Kenneth Turan of the Los Angeles Times disliked the generic appearance of the film and Schwarzenegger's typecasting as an action hero.
 He gave the film two out of five stars.
 Todd McCarthy of Variety called it: "A mostly standard-issue latter-day Arnold Schwarzenegger actioner spiked with a creepily plausible cloning angle."
+Steve Murray of Atlanta Journal-Constitution gave the film a "C+", describing it as "a clone itself, borrowing elements from Arnold's Total Recall, plus a few ideas from Blade Runner and Face/Off, all of which are much better movies."